Text Matters : A Journal of Literature, Theory and Culture

 Quotations from prose:

-2. When quoted material exceeds 40 words, block quotations should be used.
-They should be indented by 10 millimetres from both sides and separated with a one-line space before and after.
-(Unlike with short quotations, place the full stop, or any other closing punctuation mark, before the parenthetical citation.)
+- 2. When quoted material exceeds 40 words, block quotations should be used.
+They should be indented by 10 mm from both sides and separated with a one-line space before and after.
+(Unlike with short quotations, place the full stop, or any other closing punctuation mark, before the parenthetical citation).